Sweetwaters 1983, Pukekawa

 All up fewer than 30,000 people attended Sweetwaters in 1984.
 Not enough to prompt the new owners to stage another in 1985 despite early talk that they would.
 Young New Zealand was bored with the annual music and piss fest.
 So bored that the country would be unable to hold another successful multi-day outing for nearly a decade.

-When the Big Day Out re-introduced the mass rock music festival to New Zealand in the 1990s the event would bare a remarkable resemblance to the last Sweetwaters, although it was condensed down to one day like Sweetwaters South.
+When the Big Day Out re-introduced the mass rock music festival to New Zealand in the 1990s the event would bear a remarkable resemblance to the last Sweetwaters, although it was condensed down to one day like Sweetwaters South.

 Sweetwaters bows out - Manukau, 1999